bachelor-2014/report/v2/software.md

   VideoCapture class in OpenCV where every frame can be grabbed with a single method call.
 <!-- Stepper motors, mend.elf -->
 - The stepper motors are accessed through the BeBoPr++ 3D printer cape.
-With this cape is a piece of software available that can use gcode to access printer hardware including stepper motors.
-We have however made modifications to the software to allow for multiple axe.
-We patched the software to remove boundary restrictions and some calculations related to treating each axis differently.
-The result is that we can make our own homing functionality on each axis and that the work similar.
-To use the application we start it and makes it read from a file using the Unix tail on a file and we then write to this file to transmit gcode to it.
+This cape comes with a software that can use gcode to access printer hardware including stepper motors.
+We have however made modifications to the software to allow for multiple axis.
+We patched the software to remove boundary restrictions and to fix some calculations to make sure each axis moves at the same step size.
+The result is that we can make our own homing functionality on each axis and that each axis behave similarly.
+To use the 3D printer application we start it and make it read from a file using the Unix tail on a file and we then write to this file to transmit gcode to the application.
 <!-- Servo motors, C code -->
 - The servo motors are connected via the Pololu Servo Controller and can be directly communicated to through writing to the USB device.
 We based our